 Before I pushed on the door of an adjoining building that the students of the school were in, I heard a shriek.
 It sounded like a human scream, but only in a way that the mating call from an exotic bird in a wild forest can sound like a human scream.
 The discerning ear can tell the difference, but the similarities are worthy of noting.
 The shriek was so loud and piercing that I paused before I pushed on the door.
 It startled me, but I didn’t make too much of it at the time.
 I looked out on the throng of students at the school when I entered, and I searched for Toby.

 “Which one is Toby?”
-I asked a young female student that eagerly befriended me in the first few minutes I entered into the adjoining building.
+I asked a young female student that eagerly greeted me when I entered.

 “This is Toby,” she said alluding to the laughing young man that stood right next to her.
 “Right here.”